toughpixels/toughpixels.github.io/content/tips/clean-up-inkscape-svg-for-web/index.md

 ---
 title: Saving Inkscape SVGs for Internet Use
-image: bitmap.png
+header: bitmap.png
 description: Inkscape is a great program for making SVG designs.
 We step through cleaning up an Inkscape SVG so it works well with CSS and HTML.
 tags:
   - svg
   - css